kbond/document-library/README.md

 $namer = new \Zenstruck\Document\Namer\MultiNamer(); // defaults to above namers

-// defaults to ExpressionNamer (with it's default expression)
+// defaults to ExpressionNamer (with its default expression)
 $path = $namer->generateName($document); // "<slugified name>-<random 6 chars>.<extension>"

 // use the checksum namer